Alberto Paracchini, CEO of Byline Bank, named to Kemper's Board of Directors

 Paracchini’s Career

-Paracchini, who has a bachelor's degree in political science and Spanish from Marquette University, and an MBA with honors in finance and business economics from the University of Chicago Booth School of Business, has excelled in executive roles for the following financial entities:
+Paracchini, who has a bachelor's degree in political science and Spanish from Marquette University, and an MBA with honors in finance and business economics from the University of Chicago's Booth School of Business, has excelled in executive roles for the following financial institutions:

 - Banco Popular North America